ProgrammerTabish/Project_5th_sem/README.md

     ```

 2. **Backend Setup**:
-   - Navigate to the backend directory and install dependencies:
+   - Navigate to the backend directory and set up the environment:
      ```bash
      cd backend
-     npm install
      ```
-   - Configure database connection in `config.js`:
+   - Configure database connection in `config.php`:
-     ```javascript
+     ```php
+     <?php
+     $dbHost = 'localhost';
+     $dbName = 'real_estate';
+     $dbUser = 'root';
-     module.exports = {
+     $dbPass = '';
-       db: 'mongodb://localhost:27017/real_estate'
-     };
+     ?>
      ```
-   - Start the backend server:
-     ```bash
-     npm start
-     ```
+   - Import the database schema from `database.sql` into MySQL.

 3. **Frontend Setup**:
-   - Navigate to the frontend directory and install dependencies:
-     ```bash
-     cd ../frontend
-     npm install
-     ```
-   - Start the frontend development server:
-     ```bash
-     npm start
-     ```
+   - Ensure all frontend files are in the `frontend` directory.
+You may need to configure the web server to serve these files.

 4. **Database Setup**:
-   - Ensure MongoDB is running and accessible at the specified URI.
+   - Ensure MySQL is running and accessible with the credentials specified in `config.php`.
    - Import any initial data if necessary.

 ## Demo